gianeric/api_clinica_java/README.md

-# Java Cloud AWS
+# Java FX

-This is a study project using Amazon Web Services with the InteliJ platform
+This is a study project using Java FX with the InteliJ platform